Dmitry-Skachkov/SLEPc/README.md

 Example 1 solve large system for 3000 x 3000 and calculate 1000 first lowest eigenvalues.

-Example 2 calculate eigenvalues and eigenvectors and store them into arrays.
+Example 2 calculate eigenvalues and eigenvectors, store them into arrays, and check the solutions.